livingdocsIO/documentation/reference-docs/server-configuration/webhooks.md

 ## Configuration

-The feature needs to be enabled in your [server configuration](../server-configuration/config.md#webhooks).
+The feature is enabled by default, you can disable it in your [server configuration](../server-configuration/config.md#webhooks).

 In the project menu, select "Project Setup", then select "Webhooks" in the "Configuration" section of the menu.
-You can enable/disable all your configured webhooks using the setting "call webhooks on events".
+You can activate/deactivate all your configured webhooks using the setting "deliver webhooks on events".

 ![Webhooks Configuration](./webhooks.png)